The Joy Principle: Why Pleasure Is Critical for Revolutionary Imagination

 This vision is incomplete.
 Worse, it’s strategic malpractice.

-Joy—pleasure, play, delight—makes movements work better.
+Joy — pleasure, play, delight — makes movements work better.
 Oppressive systems maintain power partly through force, partly through convincing us that alternatives are impossible.
 They make transformation feel heavy, overwhelming, joyless.
-A grind you have to survive rather than a world you want to live in.

 Bringing pleasure into organizing counters this.
 When we experience joy in the work, we practice freedom in present tense.
-We build movements people want to stay in because the work feels life-giving.
+We build movements people want to stay in.
 We expand our imagination past what rational analysis allows.

 Movement History Is Joy History

-The Civil Rights Movement wasn't just marches and speeches.
-Freedom songs created collective effervescence.
+The Civil Rights Movement included freedom songs that created collective effervescence.
 Church gatherings mixed celebration with organizing.
 Youth movements incorporated dance and fashion.
 The work was deadly serious and joyful at once.

 ACT UP transformed political protest through die-ins that combined urgent messages with theatrical play.
 Visually striking actions that made resistance irresistible, memorable, contagious.